College of St. Scholastica: Tower Hall

 Tower Hall is St. Scholastica's castle-like central building.
 Its origins date to a picnic in around 1907, when the Diocese of Duluth's Bishop James McGolrick commented that the top of the hill at the college's current site was a perfect location for a building.
 According to the historic records of Sister Agnes Somers, McGolrick and a group of students and sisters climbed to the top of the hill and placed a pile of stones, symbolizing the cornerstone of what would eventually become Tower Hall.

 In 1906, architects Anton Werner Lignell and Frederick German were hired to draw the plans for the school, Villa Sancta Scholastica Academy, and the motherhouse.
-Mother Scholastica Kerst disapproved of the plans due to potential defects in the building's design, and the two architects were fired from the project in 1908; it was taken over by Franklin Ellerbe.
+Scholastica Kerst disapproved of the plans due to potential defects in the building's design, and the two architects were fired from the project in 1908; it was taken over by Franklin Ellerbe.
 The following year saw the groundbreaking and start of construction for Tower Hall.
 Its first unit was completed in 1909.
 That September, 75 students from the Institute of the Sacred Heart were relocated to what was then called Villa St. Scholastica.
 Tower Hall was completed in 1928, and had two towers, a north to south axis of 375 feet, turrets at each end, recessed fenestration, and Tudor towers flanking the façade.

 Sharing the campus are St. Scholastica Monastery, home of the Benedictine Sisters; and the Benedictine Health Center and Westwood Assisted Living Facility, which provide experiences for many of the college's health science and behavioral arts and sciences students.

 In September 2012, the college's Centennial year, St. Scholastica opened a 40,000 square-foot addition to its existing 125,000 square-foot Science Center.
 The addition includes seven laboratories for chemistry and biochemistry, six faculty-undergraduate student research areas, two classrooms for pre-laboratory meetings and general class use, faculty offices, an atrium-style gathering area, a greenhouse, and state-of-the-art environmental and sustainable technologies throughout, including for storage of chemicals and treatment of hazardous waste.

 Academics

-The college awards bachelor's, master's degrees, and doctoral degrees, and has a student-to-faculty ratio of 14:1.
-Undergraduate majors include liberal arts and science programs as well as pre-professional programs.
-Graduate degrees are offered in health professions, education, technology, business, and social work.
+The college awards bachelor's, master's degrees, and doctoral degrees.

-All first-year students take part in a program called Dignitas (Dignity).
-The program's goals are that participants will accept and value the challenges and responsibilities involved in being a first-year college student, reflect on issues from various perspectives, and make connections with the larger community.
-A combination of course material, co-curricular activities, and common experiences is intended to prepare students for learning both during and after college.

 In its 2025 rankings, U.S. News & World Report ranked the university's undergraduate program 259th (tied) among 436 national universities.